Dr. Arnulfo D. Trejo Librarian of the Year Award

 The Arnulfo D. Trejo Librarian of the Year Award is presented annually by REFORMA to recognize a librarian who has distinguished himself or herself in the field of librarianship, promoted and advocated services to the Spanish-speaking and Latino communities, and made outstanding contributions to REFORMA.

-at the 2016 American Library Association (ALA) annual conference in Orlando, Florida.
+at the 2017 American Library Association (ALA) annual conference in Chicago, Illinois.

 Questions regarding the application process may be addressed to:

 Founding President of REFORMA

 Arnulfo Trejo was an internationally known librarian, educator, and author who helped lead the movement to increase collection of Hispanic literature in American libraries.
 Through his teaching and leadership positions, Dr. Trejo played an equally significant role in raising awareness of the value of Hispanic librarians, providing substantial growth and learning opportunities to ensure individual and collective successes.

 Dr. Trejo was born in Villa Vicente Guerrero, Durango, México.
 He served in the U.S. Army Infantry in the South Pacific during World War II, receiving a Purple Heart with oak leaf cluster, the Bronze Star Medal, and a Philippine Liberation Ribbon.
 After returning home to the U.S., he earned a B.A. from the University of Arizona, an M.A. in Spanish language and literature from the University of the Americas, an M.A. in library science from Kent State University, and a doctorate from the National University of México.